wasmCloud/wasmcloud.com/docs/developer/interfaces/creating-an-interface.md

 - **Interfaces** are exactly what you would expect&mdash;named groups of _types_ and _functions_ making up an API.
 - **Worlds** are sets of imports and exports.

-In the `wit` directory of your project, you will typically have a `world.wit` file that defines the overall imports and exports for your component.
+In a wasmCloud component project, it is conventional to include a top-level WIT world at the root of a `wit` folder in the project directory.
+This file defines the overall imports and exports for your component.
 A `world.wit` file might look like this:

 ```wit
 package wasmcloud:hello;